 - The GCA can launch investigations where there is a suspicion that one or more retailers have breached the Code.

-- arbitrate disputes between retailers and suppliers
+- The GCA can also arbitrate in disputes between retailers and suppliers.

 The Groceries Code Adjudicator Act, which created the GCA, came into force on 25 June 2013.
 The statutory review carried out by the Department for Business, Energy and Industrial Strategy in 2017 found that the GCA is regarded as an exemplary modern regulator with an international reputation.